Amadou-dot/restockd/README.md

 1. Connect your repository to Vercel
 2. Set up environment variables in Vercel dashboard
+3. Configure production URLs for NextAuth and Stripe
-3. Deploy automatically on push to main branch
+4. Deploy automatically on push to main branch

+### Production Environment Variables

+For production deployment, update these variables:

+- `NEXTAUTH_URL` - Your production domain
+- `CLIENT_URL` - Your production domain
+- `STRIPE_SECRET_KEY` - Use live Stripe keys
+- `MONGODB_URI` - Production MongoDB connection

 ## Contributing